TIK-NFL/ilias-oc-plugin/README.md

 #### Distribution directory

-This __MUST__ be the path were episodes are available after upload, so this plugin can serve them to users.
+This __MUST__ be the path were episodes are available after published in Opencast, so this plugin can serve them to users.

 For nginx add the config:
 ```